VahidFarahmandian/Jinget/README.md

 **We are currently in the way to make Jinget an open source project, during this journey we will publish different parts of Jinget**

 Jinget is a framework written using .NET 6.0 , and built using DDD+CQRS.
-Jinget boosts your productivity by providing robust infrastructure for source codesCurrently
+Jinget boosts your productivity by providing robust infrastructure for source codes.

 Jinget provides the following benefits: